ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 The architecture provides a framework for anticipating when a relevant change with respect to a trustworthiness attribute occurs, what exactly changed and how relevant it is.
 The architecture also creates a context for enabling an appropriate response by applications, system software and protocol endpoints when changes to trustworthiness attributes do occur.

-\[FIXME suddenly - scope]
-The scope of this document is based on message flows and corresponding Roles based on the use cases defined in {{-rats-usecases}}.
-Protocol specifications for message flows are defined in separate documents.
+Detailed protocol specifications for message flows are defined in separate documents.

 ## Two Types of Environments